 There is a safe place in Anchorage to leave your personal belongings during the Torrent River and Falls River canyoning trip.
 Alternatively, we can store small items in a safe at the Aqua Taxi base.
 For all other trips we recommend leaving your valuables at your accommodation as the vehicles in the car parks are the only place to store them.

 We offer a free pick up and drop off service in Motueka, Riwaka, Kaiteriteri and Marahau in our van (limited space available).
 If you’re staying in Nelson we can arrange transport for you for $15 per person one way.
 If you do require a pick up just let us know when you book and we’ll let you know what time you need be ready to go.
 However, you can also choose to drive to the meeting point in your own vehicle.
-If you do Torrent River or Falls River you could then stay in Marahau to treat yourself to a huge, delicious burger at the Fat Tui or relax and unwind at one of the restaurants or cafes.
+If you do Torrent River or Falls River you could then stay in Marahau to treat yourself at one of the restaurants.

 All other trips are accessed by vehicle.
 You can either come with us in the van (limited space available) or drive in your own vehicle.
 The last few kilometres to each canyon are on gravel roads which are normally in a good enough condition for normal two wheel drive vehicles as long as they are not too low to the ground.